GRAB YOUR CAMERA & EXPLORE

 Why It's a Natural Treasure

 The Nature Conservancy and The Cleveland Museum of Natural History negotiated the initial purchase of land in 1961 and helped to secure nearly 300 acres.
-The Cleveland Museum of Natural History facilitates programming and resource management at Mentor Marsh.
+Five decades later the Cleveland Museum of Natural History remains involved by facilitating programming and resource management at Mentor Marsh.

 What to See and Do

 Pull out your binoculars to enjoy some of the best birding in Ohio.
-Stroll along the Wake Robin Trail to investigate the wetland ecosystem or trek through a variety of habitats along the .75-mile Kerven Trail.
+Stroll along the Wake Robin Trail to investigate the wetland ecosystem or trek through a variety of habitats along the three-fourths of a mile Kerven Trail.

 SIGN UP FOR UPDATES